natalieagus/50002/index.md

 * Understanding of the operation of a moderately complex digital system; a simple RISC-based computer we called the $$\beta$$ using the building blocks above, and ability to specify, implement and **debug** its components.
 * Exploration of both **hardware** and **software** mechanisms through a series of design examples (labs and 1D/2DC projects)

+According to the IEEE/ACM Computer Curricula 2001, prepared by the Joint Task Force on Computing Curricula of the IEEE (Institute of Electrical and Electronics Engineers) Computer Society and ACM (Association for Computing Machinery):

+> *The computer lies at the heart of computing.
+Without it most of the computing disciplines today would be a branch of theoretical mathematics.
+To be a professional in any field of computing today, one should not regard the computer as just a black box that executes programs by magic.
+All students of computing should acquire some understanding and appreciation of a computer system’s functional components, their characteristics, their performance, and their interactions.There are practical implications as well.
+Students need to understand computer architecture in order to structure a program so that it runs more efficiently on a real machine.
+In selecting a system to use, they should be able to understand the tradeoff among various components, such as CPU clock speed vs. memory size.*
+>
+> Computer Architecture is indeed an underrated topic of study for web developers and programmers.
+Understanding the low level concepts of the system on which you are implementing binary trees and hash tables and making web applications, and *how they actually run on your PC is just as important as actually implementing them.*

 By the end of this course, you're expected to:
 * Be familiar with flaws and limitations in simple systems using the **static discipline**, **clocked** registers and async inputs.
 * Implement a simple RISC-based CPU architecture